What you need to know

 Although domestic aviation emissions are covered by the Paris Agreement, it does not explicitly mention international aviation emissions.
 The International Civil Aviation Organization (ICAO) is responsible for regulating international aviation activity.
 In 2013, ICAO agreed on a global goal to achieve carbon neutral growth in the international aviation sector from 2020, and in 2016, it agreed to introduce the CORSIA, a global market-based measure for reducing and offsetting carbon emissions in the international aviation sector.

 In September 2016, the Government agreed New Zealand would participate in CORSIA when it comes into effect on 1 January 2021.
-In 2019, the Government reconfirmed this decision, agreeing that CORSIA would be implemented in New Zealand via the Civil Aviation Bill.
+In 2019, the Government reconfirmed this decision agreeing that CORSIA would be implemented in New Zealand via the Civil Aviation Bill, which will be given effect to in the Civil Aviation Act 2023 when that Act comes into force.

 41st International Civil Aviation Organisation General Assembly